Portrait of Toni Basil, circa 1980.

 A Flock of Seagulls: 'I Ran (So Far Away)'

 Another science fiction-inspired song of the early '80s, "I Ran (So Far Away)" was written about a hypothetical alien invasion and had an eccentric music video to match.
 The song's success, largely generated by its frequent airing on MTV, was a first for British new wave group A Flock of Seagulls.
 The music video features the band in a room covered in aluminum foil and mirrors, as if inside a spaceship.
 Despite the song's catchiness and flashy music video, one aspect of the band stole the public's attention: the band members' hair.
-Both lead singer Mike Score and bassist Frank Maudsley were hairdressers.
-The two created eye-catching coifs that cemented their place in popular culture.
+Both lead singer Mike Score and bassist Frank Maudsley were hairdressers, and the two created eye-catching coifs that cemented their place in popular culture.
+These days, A Flock of Seagulls continues to tour and release new music—in August 2024, the group dropped "Some Dreams," their first new song in nearly 30 years.

 Dead or Alive: 'You Spin Me Round (Like a Record)'